Lagrangian transport through surfaces in volume-preserving flows: Illustrative discussion of the main result

 \section{Illustrative discussion of the main result}

-The aim of this section is to discuss Eq.\ \eqref{eq:aim_of_game} in anticipation of mathematical constructions presented in Sections \ref{sec:coordinates} \& \ref{sec:Transport}.
-In fact, those constructions emerge naturally when taking a differential topological view on the Eulerian-to-Lagrangian coordinate change.
-We recall and discuss concepts associated to that coordinate change in Section \ref{sec:coordinates}.
+The aim of this section is to discuss Eq.\ \eqref{eq:aim_of_game} in anticipation of mathematical constructions presented in Sections Section \ref{sec:coordinates} and Section \ref{sec:Transport}.
+In fact, those constructions emerge naturally when taking a differential topological view on the change from Eulerian to Lagrangian coordinates.
+We recall and discuss concepts related to that coordinate change in Section \ref{sec:coordinates}.

 First, the left-hand side of Eq.\ \eqref{eq:aim_of_game} corresponds to the classical flux integral over the surface $\mathcal{C}$ over time $\mathcal{T}$.
 The integrand, also called the flux density, corresponds to the normal component of the velocity field weighted with the material density $f$.
-Here, the flux is viewed from the perspective of the section, which is why we refer to the left-hand side of \eqref{eq:aim_of_game} as the Eulerian perspective.
+Here, the flux is viewed from the perspective of the section, which is why we refer to the left-hand side of Eq.\ \eqref{eq:aim_of_game} as the Eulerian flux integral.

-In contrast, the right-hand side of Eq.\ \eqref{eq:aim_of_game} is an integral, or a sum of integrals, solely over material points or particles, for short.
-As our later analysis reveals we may decompose the whole material domain into disjoint material subsets, each of which contains particles with a certain number of net crossings across the surface $\mathcal{C}$ over the time interval $\mathcal{T}$.
-These material subsets are denoted by $\mathcal{D}_k$, where $k$ refers to the number of net crossings, and have been coined \emph{donating regions of fluxing index $k$} by \citet{Zhang2015}.
-The contribution to transport by each donating region corresponds to its respective mass volume multiplied by its corresponding fluxing index.
+In contrast, the right-hand side of Eq.\ \eqref{eq:aim_of_game} is an integral, or a sum of integrals, solely over material points or particles.
+As our later analysis reveals we may decompose the whole material domain (up to a measure zero set) into disjoint material subsets, each of which contains particles with a certain number of net crossings across the surface $\mathcal{C}$ over the time interval $\mathcal{T}$.
+These material subsets are denoted by $\mathcal{D}_k$, where $k$ refers to the net number of transversal crossings, and have been coined \emph{donating regions of fluxing index $k$} by Zhang \cite{Zhang2015}.
+The contribution to transport by each donating region corresponds to its respective mass (or volume in a homogeneous fluid) multiplied by its corresponding fluxing index.
 The overall transport through $\mathcal{C}$ is then given by the sum of transport contributions of all donating regions.
-In summary, the right-hand side of \eqref{eq:aim_of_game} views the flux from the perspective of the mass-carrying particles, which is why we refer to it as the Lagrangian perspective.
+In summary, the right-hand side of Eq.\ \eqref{eq:aim_of_game} views the flux from the perspective of the mass-carrying particles, which is why we refer to it as the Lagrangian flux integral.